Pulsar7/WeatherHub/docs/README.md

 python3 weather_station_client.py
 ```

+## CLI-Visualizer-Client

+This client fetches data from the server-database and visualizes it with `matplotlib`.

+## Web-Visualizer-Client

+This client fetches data from the server-database and visualizes on a Web-UI.

 ## Key- & Certfile generation

 In order to work, both, the client and the server need a self-signed certificate and a keyfile to establish a TLS-encrypted connection.